MarcociZ/LittleLemonApp/README.md

 -Chakra ui

 #Note
-After clonning the ropository installation of the node_modules is necessary
+After project cloning the installation of the node_modules is necessary

 ## Video
 Here is a demonstration of the project implementation.